 How to make one pot pasta

 If you’ve never made one pot pasta before, you’re in for a real treat!
 It’s so fun to make — it almost seems like magic!
 Below I’ve outlined the steps to making a delicious chicken caprese pasta but you can also use this easy one pot pasta formula to come up with your own creations!
+I’ve made everything from one pot cacio e pepe to spicy tortellini.

 Instead of boiling a big pot of water to cook your pasta in, you add it to the same pot as the rest of your ingredients.
 The pasta will absorb the broth and soften as it cooks, giving it tons of flavor.
 At the same time, the rest of the ingredients cook down into a rich sauce.
 Give everything a stir and you’re good to go!